Lartsch/GetFile-Serial/README.md

 Expect no fast transfers.
 Expect issues.

-No documentation intended.
+No documentation intended (use -h for a little help).
 But you'll definitely need to adjust some parts using the cmd arguments or in the script itself (like the mount cmd for the remote device).
-Also, this script needs plink.exe (comes with PuTTY).
+Also, this script needs plink.exe in $PATH (comes with PuTTY).